 So with these 7 steps you will reach a whole new level of fretboard knowledge.
 Some of you will only need one round of each step to get to your goal so it can take just a few days, but for others you may need to go through the whole plan a few times.
 It all depends on your current level.
 Before closing I will give you one more tip that can help solidify your fretboard knowledge.
 If you like to quickly transfer ideas or shapes all over the fretboard, a slightly different skill is to locate a single note in every possible position.
 So you choose a note and practice playing it on every string.
 In the toolbox you can find an extra lesson, a video excerpt from SFS Pentatonics where I explain how to do this.

-So I hope you enjoyed this, and I am sure that it will help you reach your goal of fretboard mastery sooner.
+I hope you enjoyed this, and I am sure that it will help you reach your goal of mastering the fretboard sooner.

 Enjoy your practice and be effective!